FAQs

 The purpose of the Self-Assessment is to ensure that each member has made appropriate arrangements to fulfill its obligations under the Poseidon Principles for Marine Insurance and identified any challenges to doing so.
 The Self-Assessment is as brief as possible to reduce the administrative burden, while still addressing the core responsibilities of members.
 The questions focus on ensuring that members are aware of timelines and obligations, have engaged internal stakeholders, have engaged clients, and have a plan for engaging the necessary service providers to complete their climate alignment assessment.
 The Self-Assessment is available from the Secretariat.

-How does this initiative fit with other sustainable insurance initiatives?
+How does PPMI fit with other sustainable insurance initiatives?

 The Poseidon Principles for Marine Insurance are designed to support other sustainable insurance initiatives.
 They are aligned with the Poseidon Principles for Financial Institutions and the Sea Cargo Charter, and are also intended to support other initiatives, such as the Carbon Disclosure Project (CDP), the Task Force on Climate-related Financial Disclosure (TCFD), the Science Based Targets Initiative (SBTi), and the UNEPFI Principles for Sustainable Insurance (UNEP PSI).